andersp89/deploy-flask-app/README.md

 # Project: Linux Server Configuration

 This readme describes the process to deploy a [flask web application](https://github.com/andersp89/catalog-app) on a Ubuntu 16.04.2 LTS server at [Amazon Lightsail](https://aws.amazon.com/lightsail/).
-Please visit http://18.195.163.63/, to see the functioning app.
+Please visit http://18.195.163.63/, to see the deployed app.

 IP address: 18.195.163.63
 Port: 2200